 Don’t let yesterday’s bread go to waste.
 Repurpose it into vegan croutons made in the air fryer for a crunchy & inviting salad topper.

 Lucky for us, we’ve been getting unexpected but very welcome deliveries of things like squash blossoms, kale, and tomatoes from loved ones who have an overabundance.
 (Plus, green tomatoes too!
-More on that in a future post.)
+Perfect for vegan fried green tomatoes in the air fryer!)

 We have been eating salads aplenty, even more so than usual.
 As I mentioned in my post on how to make salads you’ll crave, the key to a really satisfying salad is having a variety of textures and flavors, plus at least one element that will keep you full.